 - High minimum annual fees: The firm doesn’t hide that it’s aimed at wealthy clients.
 However, rather than giving a minimum account size requirement, the firm offers minimum account fees that are exorbitantly high if one does not have at least $10 million to invest or extensive family office needs.
 For instance, the minimum annual fee for comprehensive wealth management is $150,000.

-- One active office location: As a New York-based institution, clients from the rest of the country might be better served with an investment advisory firm with offices in their area for ease of in-person meetings or communication.
+- One active office location: As a New York-based wealth management institution, clients from the rest of the country might be better served with an investment advisory firm with offices in their area for ease of in-person meetings or communication.

 TAG Associates disciplinary disclosures